 Consider the following project:

 Let’s break down the instrumentation needed for this project.
 The average mass flow controller has a turn-down ratio of 50:1 of the full scale range.
-If our total measurement span is 0.1 millilitres per minute through to 800 litres per minute, we’re going to need a minimum of five MFCs.
-On the other hand, Alicat MC series mass flow controllers have a turn-down ratio of 200:1.
-With full scale of 20 milliltres per minute, 4 litres per minute and 800 litres per minute, a quick calculation shows that we’ll only need three Alicat instruments to perform the same task.
+If our total measurement span is 0.1 milliliters per minute through to 800 litres per minute, we’re going to need a minimum of five MFCs.
+On the other hand, Alicat MC-Series mass flow controllers have a turn-down ratio of 200:1.
+With full scale of 20 milliliters per minute, 4 litres per minute and 800 liters per minute, a quick calculation shows that we’ll only need three Alicat instruments to perform the same task.
 Saving ourselves the need of two instruments is handy but it isn’t something for nothing yet.

 Alicat MFCs are preset with over 98 gases and gas mixtures – all certified within the standard calibration accuracy.
 So for the same process as above, flowing just one instrument at a time, would still only require three instruments needed to cover the whole spectrum.
 Assuming a cost of £1000 per MFC, we can see that if we used average instruments, our costs would be at least £20,000.
 And with Alicat devices?
 A much more palatable £3000.

 But controlling the flow is not all we need our MFCs to do.
 We also need to measure both pressure and temperature per gas.
 A pressure transducer, a temperature transmitter, the fittings required, the cables and installation costs could amount to at least £400, probably more.
 Times four.

 Not so with an Alicat.
 Their mass flow controller includes pressure and temperature measurement so there is no additional cost whatsoever.
 Plus, with the push of a couple of buttons, it can be reset to perform the opposite action and control the pressure whilst measuring the flow.